-Most Beautiful Places in Japan in Winter 2019
+Most Beautiful Places to Visit in Japan during Winter

 1. Abashiri Drift Ice

-Several kinds of spectacular winter phenomena and scenery can be captured in Hokkaido during winter, and the drift ice is one of them.
+Hokkaido is the coldest city in Japan, and various kinds of spectacular winter phenomena and scenery can be captured in this northernmost land during the cold season.
+The drift ice is one of them (Ryuhyo in Japanese).
 The Sea of Okhotsk along Abashiri City, Hokkaido is known as the southernmost point see drifting sea ice just like in the Arctic.

 2. Sapporo Snow Festival